 Can you substitute kale for spinach or vice versa?

 Yes, but there are some things to consider.
 Since kale has a tougher texture than spinach, sometimes it needs a longer cooking time than the latter.
 For example, in a soup, kale should be added at the beginning of the cooking process, not at the end like spinach.
 It can also be helpful to cut it up into strips in order for it to cook completely.
-Due to its texture, kale can also be baked in the oven with some olive oil, herbs and spices, for some crispy and healthy kale chips.
+Due to its texture, kale can also be baked in the oven with some olive oil, herbs, and spices, for some crispy and healthy kale chips.

 Chopping up kale into smaller pieces is also helpful when consuming raw kale.
 It can also be mixed with other softer, leafy greens in order to have a variety of textures.
-It’s also recommended to massage the leaves with some olive oil, which helps soften them up (plus you get the added bonus of the fats from olive oil, which help to better absorb kale’s vitamin A and lutein content ).
+It’s also recommended to massage the leaves with some olive oil, which helps soften them up (plus you get the added bonus of the fats from olive oil, which helps to better absorb kale’s vitamin A and lutein content ).

 When substituting spinach for kale, remember that spinach cooks much more quickly and has a very delicate texture (TL;DR: it can get slimy and mushy if cooked for too long).
 Therefore, cooking times may decrease in order to avoid overcooked spinach.
 When adding spinach to a hot dish, it’s better to incorporate it during the last few minutes of cooking.